BeyondQuality/beyondquality/research/public_speaking.md

 @KariKakkonen: Start early enough to have time for a good second look.

+@topsycreed: I could hear myself through the mic, it felt unusual, so I intentionally slowed down my delivery.
+When I later rewatched the recording, the pace turned out to be just right: the audience had enough time to process the information, laugh, and glance at the slides.

+@sharovatov: When I listen to a talk of mine done on a "slower" speed, I find it better!

+@rytmar: Talking is not just talking, remember "dramatic pauses".
+Give people time to think and process what you have said

 ## Storytelling & Talk structure

 ### 1. Decide on the core message upfront

 @PerJonasHermansson: Start by deciding what message you want to convey.

+@rytmar: Learnings does not need to be revolutionary, small things are important (and easier to implement).

+@rytmar: Create credible story line

 ### 2. Hero's journey / villain archetype